Czech Olympian Petr Svoboda Credits Igniton for Help in Setting Masters World Record, Marking Extraordinary Comeback After Severe Injury

 - Consistent, disciplined training

-As part of this process, he was supported by Igniton™, incorporating both IgniCognition™ and IgniLongevity™ into his daily routine.
+As part of this process, he was supported by Igniton™ and incorporated both IgniCognition™ and IgniLongevity™ into his daily routine.
 Reflecting on his journey, Svoboda shared:

 "There was a moment after my injury when I honestly wasn't sure if I would ever walk again, much less race.
 To come back and perform at this level, and to set a world record in my category, is something I'm incredibly grateful for.